Daniel Parke: Governorship and murder

 On 14 July 1706, Parke arrived by ship in the English colony of Antigua.
 After officially assuming the role of governor, his first months in office were occupied with directing efforts to improve the fortifications of the Leeward Islands in order to defend the region against French attacks by sea; he also engaged in efforts to suppress smuggling activities carried out by colonial planters.
 However, Falkner noted that Parke's "commendable vigour was unmatched by any sense of tact."

 During his tenure as governor, he quickly made enemies with several members of the colonial elite, including fellow administrator Christopher Codrington and local Royal African Company factor Edward Chester.
 Parke used his powers as governor to confiscate estates owned by Codrington, who responded by stirring up colonial discontent against him; Chester's anger against Parke stemmed from discovering that he was engaged in an open sexual affair with Chester's wife.

 Shocked by the lawless state of the Leeward Islands, he embarked on a campaign to restore the rule of law to the region.
 During his tenure as governor, Parke was subjected to two assassination attempts from discontented colonists.
-The first assassin mistakenly shot at an army officer who he had mistaken for Parke.
+The first assassin shot at an army officer who he had mistaken for Parke.
 The second attempt was carried out by a Black marksman (named Sandy or Alexander) who was hired by the Rev. James Field, which also failed to kill him.

 In the first week of December 1710, the governor's council requested Parke to convene the colonial legislature in order to address concerns over a potential French invasion as part of the ongoing war.
-Disputes between Parke and the legislature led its members to ask him to leave Antigua and allow its colonists to manage their own defences, which he rejected.
+Disputes between Parke and the legislature (including the granting of privateering commissions to known pirates such as Jacob Hall and John Ham) led its members to ask him to leave Antigua and allow its colonists to manage their own defences, which he rejected.
 A group of infuriated colonists then conspired to overthrow his governorship by force, and called out the colonial militia.

 On December 7, a rowdy mob formed of the Antiguan militia attacked Parke's residence, which was defended by a small detachment of grenadiers (from a British Army regiment known as Luke Lillingstone's Regiment of Foot) and six of his associates.
 The militia overwhelmed the soldiers, killing and wounding several before storming the house and capturing Parke, who was dragged outside his residence, stripped naked, and brutally beaten to death.
 His last words to the mob were reportedly: "Gentlemen, you have no sense of honor left, pray have some of humanity."